-The "little" palace has a small, overlooked collection of excellent painting, sculpture, and objets d'art, with works by Monet, Gauguin, and Courbet, among others.
-Temporary exhibitions, beefed up in recent years (and often free), are particularly good—especially those dedicated to photography.
+The "little" palace has a small, overlooked collection of excellent paintings, sculpture, and objets d'art, with works by Monet, Gauguin, and Courbet, among others.
+Temporary exhibitions, beefed up in recent years (and occasionally free), are particularly good—especially those dedicated to photography.
 The building, like the Grand Palais across the street, is an architectural marvel of marble, glass, and gilt built for the 1900 World's Fair, with impressive entry doors and huge windows overlooking the river.
 Search directly above the main galleries for 16 plaster busts set into the wall representing famous artists.
 Outside, note two eye-catching sculptures: French World War I hero Georges Clemenceau faces the Champs-Élysées, while a resolute Winston Churchill faces the Seine.
 In warmer weather, head to the garden café with terrace seating.